 Third-party service providers and outsourced services are managed via supplier performance contracts and specific terms and conditions are included in all contracts.
 Return on investment is defined for IT investments and projects, and is measured and reported.
-The group CFO is a member of the investment committee and reviews the reasonableness of projects.
+The chief financial officer is a member of the investment committee and reviews the reasonableness of projects.
 The board approves all significant IT investments in accordance with its authority levels.
-Information security policies that include disposal of information technology assets have been implemented.
-Disposal of obsolete information technology has been outsourced to specialist third parties and governed by service level agreements.
+Information security policies that include disposal of IT assets have been implemented.
+Disposal of obsolete IT has been outsourced to specialist third parties and governed by service level agreements.

-The group has an information security policy and employee code of conduct policy which is reviewed annually and includes the authorised use of information technology.
+The group has an information security policy and employee code of conduct policy which is reviewed annually and includes the authorised use of IT.
 These policies are monitored and action is taken against individuals found to be in breach thereof.
 IT governance includes the monitoring of the authorised use of software.
 Regulatory requirements are embedded within each business unit and these include IT.
-Specific IT regulatory requirements such as Payment Card Industry certification are independently assessed on an annual basis.
+Specific IT regulatory requirements such as payment card Industry certification are independently assessed on an annual basis.